Mr-Khan111/2000T-1.1/README.md

-still some writign needed done
+still some writing needed done